MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

-The choice of splitting the design into a logical and a physical architecture is meant to mirror [architecture-db.md](./../platform/architecture-db.md), but we are focusing on the ADAPTER part, which is somewhat under-specified in that earlier document.
+The choice of splitting the design into a logical and a physical architecture is meant to mirror [architecture-db.md](./../platform/architecture-db.md), but we are focusing on the ADAPTER.

 It is interesting to note that the proposed design is very much in line with the design principles laid out a while ago in